kjp22/quant_view/README.md

 Hey everyone, I hope you enjoy this repo.

 I wanted to make this since 2016.
+I used a LWC library and built a standardarized chart where its easy to render and plot your trading data.

-Its an easy way to add panes on a tradingview chart using whatever coding language.
-The example in this case is with python, but the idea is that you can code your strategy or indicators in any language.
+Its also possible to **add panes** and since you just send out a JSON file you can use whatever coding language to build your strategies or indicators.
+The example in this case is with python.

-You can plot any indicators signals or equity curves on a tradingview LWC.
+You can plot any indicators, your trading signals or even your equity curve.
 (I haven't tested it for zigzag and others a bit more exotic indicators, but I guess it should work fine)

 Looks like this if everything goes well: